winglang/wing/docs/docs/02-concepts/01-preflight-and-inflight.md

 `Bucket` is a class, and `addObject()` is a preflight method of `Bucket`.

-Preflight code is executed at compile-time.
+Preflight code is executed at compile-time, before the application is deployed.

-For example, if you calculate a value and then log it in preflight, then it will be printed when you run wing compile:
+For example, in the previous example, creating a class during preflight means that after compiling the Wing app, a configuration file is synthesized that describes a bucket resource.

+Some global functions  also have specific behaviors in preflight.
+For example, adding a `log()` statement to your preflight code will result in Wing printing the string to the console after compilation.

 ```js playground
 // hello.w